uxmanashraf/task-chargemap-app/README.md

 **Bonus:** The markers should be grouped (clustered) to improve UX.

-When the user clicks on a marker, a detail view (pop-up) opens up and displays some additional info of the charging station, as shown in the picture.
+When the user clicks on a marker, a detail view (pop-up) opens up and displays some additional info of the charging station, as shown in the wireframe picture.

 The pop-up shows the following content, mapped to the following data model attributes: